A deep learning-based remaining useful life prediction approach for bearings: Degradation indicator training and RUL prediction algorithm

-To sum up, it can be concluded from the experiment results that the proposed data-driven RUL estimation approach has much better prediction accuracy, compared with both the tested methods in this work and the other published methods in previous studies.
+It can be concluded from the experiment results that the proposed data-driven RUL estimation approach has much smaller prediction errors, compared with both the tested methods in this work and the other published methods in previous studies.